Vaana (film): Plot

-Abhiram (Vinay) is the only son of Uma (Jayasudha) and Babji (Naresh).
+Abhiram (Vinay Rai) is the only son of Uma (Jayasudha) and Babji (Naresh).
 On a visit to a mall amidst a heavy wind, he spots a pretty girl named Nandini (Meera Chopra).
 Whilst staring at her, he inadvertently falls into a manhole.
-Nandini rescues him from the pit, but in the process loses her heart-shaped watch that she had just bought.
+Nandini rescues him from the pit but in the process loses her heart-shaped watch that she had just bought.

 While accompanying his mother to Araku, Abhi confronts a man named Jaanu (Ajay).
 Jaanu, who has been following Nandini, beats up Abhi, mistaking him to be dating her.
 Abhi, unaware that Jaanu has vowed not to allow anyone near Nandini, thrashes him and his gang in return.

 In Araku, Abhi meets Nandini unexpectedly.
 He identifies himself, expresses his love, and offers to tie the watch as an indication of his intention to marry her.
 Nandini, who is already engaged, rejects his proposal.
 Still, Abhi vows to marry her if she meets him again.
 Uma takes Abhi to her friend Bharathi's (Seetha) house.
 There, Abhi discovers that his host in Araku, Col. Choudary (Suman), is Nandini's father.
 Choudary is deaf, and Nandini's marriage is only a week away.
 Dejected, Abhi throws Nandini's watch away.
 Nandini calls him and asks him to meet her.
 Delighted, Abhi goes in search of her watch.
 While searching for it, he spots a rabbit, which he names Devadas and brings along with him.
 Eventually, he finds the watch.

-Since Nandini's friends are due to arrive from Mumbai for the marriage, Abhi takes Nandini to the railway station.
+Abhi takes Nandini to the railway station to receive her friends who are due to arrive from Mumbai for the wedding.
 The train from Mumbai is delayed by five hours, so Nandini and Abhi decide to visit a nearby temple.
 While returning from the temple, Abhi and Nandini are caught in the rain.
 An old couple offers them shelter inside their hut.
 Abhi, still in two minds about expressing his love to Nandini, grabs a few toddy bottles, goes out in the rain, and starts drinking.
 When Nandini walks towards an intoxicated Abhi, offering an umbrella, he tells her that he had better stay away from her to keep from making a move on her.